▶️ LISTEN TO THIS ARTICLE

 @getboski

-This is what multi-agent systems actually deliver when they work—not science fiction swarms or emergent superintelligence, but the economic return of coordination.
+This is what multi-agent systems can deliver when they work: not science fiction swarms or emergent superintelligence, but coordination gains on tasks that actually decompose.
 The challenge is that coordination at scale introduces failure modes that single-agent architectures never encounter.
-For every JPMorgan COIN, there's a ChatDev implementation where multi-agent collaboration achieves 25% correctness—worse than a single GPT-4 working alone.
-For every 80.9% improvement on parallelizable financial reasoning tasks, there's a 39% to 70% degradation on sequential planning.
+The current research record contains both strong gains on parallelizable financial reasoning tasks and sharp degradation on sequential planning.
 The line between force multiplication and error amplification turns out to be thinner than the architecture diagrams suggest.

 What Is a Multi-Agent System?